mph-/lcapy/doc/schematics.rst

 pins on the left, one on the bottom, two on the right, and one at the top.
 The pins are enumerated anti-clockwise from top-left.
-Since the pin names start with a dot the associated node names are prefixed by the name of the chip, for example, `U1.PIO1`.
+Since the pin names start with a dot the associated node names are prefixed by the name of the chip, for example, `U1.out1`.

-With the `pins` attribute set to `auto` the pins are labelled with their names unless the pin name starts with an underscore.
+With the `pins` attribute set to `all` or `connected`, the pins are labelled with their anchor names.

 The supported chips are:
  - `chip1310`